-Everest base camp trek can be characterized as one of the greatest adventures that one can endeavour in their lifetime.
-As it is the base camp of Worlds tallest mountain Many travellers & especially explorers dream of stepping their foot to the land of Everest at least once in their lifetime.
-All the majestic mountain views & miraculous scenery of Mount Everest must be one of the reasons that Everest base camp trek marks itself as the most iconic & well-known treks in the world.
-There aren’t many people who actually make their dream come true because of lack of information about the height, distance, walking hours & altitude of Everest base camp trek.
-So, Here is the brief information about the Height, distance & altitude of Everest base camp trek.
+Everest Base Camp Trek can be characterized as one of the greatest adventures that one can endeavour in their lifetime.
+As it is the Base Camp of the World’s tallest mountain Many travellers & especially explorers dream of stepping their foot to the land of Everest at least once in their lifetime.
+All the majestic mountain views & miraculous scenery of Mount Everest must be one of the reasons that Everest Base Camp Trek marks itself as the most iconic & well-known trek in the world.
+There aren’t many people who actually make their dream come true because of a lack of information about the height, distance, walking hours & altitude of Everest Base Camp Trek.
+So, Here is the brief information about the Height, distance & altitude of Mount Everest Base Camp Trek.

-What is the Everest base camp distance from Lukla? or how many hours one needs to walk every day during the trek? are the most common questions that one thinks before deciding to trek to Everest base camp.
-A typical Everest base camp trek from Lukla to Everest base camp is 130km long, 65km each way.
-It does sound like a lot of trekking but you should know that typical round trek to Everest base camp takes around 12 days.
+What is the Everest Base Camp Distance from Lukla?
+Or how many hours does one need to walk every day during the trek? are the most common questions that one thinks about before deciding to trek to Everest Base Camp.
+A typical Everest Base Camp Trek from Lukla to Everest Base Camp is 130km long, 65km each way.
+It does sound like a lot of trekking but you should know that a typical round trek to Everest Base Camp takes around 12 days.
 You’ll be walking 15km each day & the average walking measure is about 5km/hour.
 But because of the rocky terrains, slow climbing & depending on your previous trekking experience, you’ll not be trekking according to that measure.
-Despite all these things being said, the point is that Everest base camp trek is accomplishable for all the people of all age & shape if he/she is in good health.
+Despite all these things being said, the point is that Everest Base Camp Trek is accomplishable for all people of all ages & shapes if he/she is in good health.
 If you are going to trek independently then, there may arise some problem of carrying your bags & stuffs yourself while trekking.
 But if book through a tour operator, it’s possible to have the comfort of having your bags carried by a porter or yaks which will make your trek a lot easier & comfortable.

-Due to the sudden change in altitude, there may arise some problem of altitude sickness during your trek.
-But the best way to avoid altitude sickness is to move as slowly as you can & take rest during your trek to get used to the altitude.
+Due to the sudden change in altitude, there may arise some problems of altitude sickness during your trek.
+But the best way to avoid altitude sickness is to move as slowly as you can & take a rest during your trek to get used to the altitude.